FablCo/fabl-js/DEPLOYING.md

 3. Commit this with `git commit -m "v{version} release"` but *don't push*
 4. Tag this commit with `git tag v{version}`
 5. Push *only* the tag with `git push origin v{version}`
+6. (if a mainline release) Document the new release on Github at [https://github.com/FablCo/fabl-js/releases/new](https://github.com/FablCo/fabl-js/releases/new) and select the `v{version}` tag

 ## Deploying to AWS